 Meditation, Dharma, Interpersonal Connection

-Zen meditation is a great adventure in sitting still, in silence and spaciousness, experiencing our deepest nature.
-Practicing together, we both strengthen and polish each other’s insight and natural expressions of wisdom, compassion, and playfulness.
-We appreciate our innate unity, and also learn to work skillfully with and even celebrate our differences.
+Zazen (Japanese for: Sitting Zen) is the great exploration in sitting still, in silence and spaciousness, allowing everything to simply be as it is in order to experience and realize our true nature.
+Practicing together, we both deepen and polish each other’s insight and natural expressions of wisdom, compassion, and playfulness.
+We become confident in our innate unity with all of Reality, and also learn to work skillfully with, and even celebrate, our differences.

-In our upcoming Monthly Community Practice gatherings, for beginners and experienced practitioners alike, members of Dragon Lake Zen will facilitate a generous space to turn your attention inward in meditation.
-Allowing your body, breath, and mind to function harmoniously, you will be invited to encounter a vivid, natural intimacy with yourself and your life.
+In our Monthly Community Practice gatherings, for beginners and experienced practitioners alike, members of Dragon Lake Zen will facilitate a supportive space to clarify our intentions, and train our attention in zazen.
+Allowing our body, breath, and mind to function harmoniously, we will be invited to encounter a vivid, natural intimacy with Reality as it is.